ros-ai/ros2_llm_if/README.md

     --key your_key
 ```

-You should see the turtle move.
+You will have to press a key to execute the resulting calls step by step.

 ## Notes